brenomfviana/caus/README.md

 TODO

-## Compile and Run
+## Build and Run

-Requirements:
+Dependencies:

-- C++17
+- C++17;
-- CMake 3.13
+- CMake 3.13.

-To compile the project, go to the root and, through terminal, run the following commands:
+To build the project, go to the root and, through terminal, run the following commands:

 ```
 mkdir build